streamlit/streamlit/README.md

 ## Static Example

-Copy and paste this example and it should work:
+Copy and paste this example into a file such as `program.py`:

 ```python
 import streamlit as st